 - Electric Food Processor extra thin slicer inserted

 - Heat oil in Dutch Oven over medium flame.
 Add onions and salt.
 Stir well so that all the onions are covered with oil.
 Stir again.
-Cook onions until they have turned golden brown-stirring occasionally.
+Cook onions until they have released their juices and turned golden brown-stirring occasionally.
 This process can take about 45-60 minutes.

 - Sprinkle flour over onions and stir well for two minutes to cook flour.

 - Add wine, broth and water.
 Stir well.
 Drop in bunch of thyme.
 Bring soup to a boil and reduce to a simmer.
 Place cover on top so that it is partially askew.
 Simmer 45 minutes longer.
 Remove thyme.
 Serve Onion Soup hot.

 - Note: This soup can also be made for Passover.
 Use 1/3 cup kosher for Passover oil and 3 tablespoons potato starch for thickening.
 Use Matzah for a crouton and cover it with Passover Cheese for a dairy meal.